snowspurpose/thatanime/README.md

 # thanime
-My try at — A Jikan wrapper.
+My shot at — A Jikan wrapper.